genuinetools/img/README.md

 You need to have `runc` (see the top section for rootless mode) and `newuidmap` installed.
 On Ubuntu, `newuidmap` is provided by the `uidmap` package.

-For the FUSE backend, you will also need `fusermount` installed.

 NOTE: These steps work only for Linux.
 Compile and run in a container (explained below) if you're on Windows or MacOS.

 #### Binaries